-The following criteria must be met to be considered for admission to the MPH program:
+The following criteria must be met to be considered for admission to the MPH program.
+If you have questions regarding your eligibility, please reach out to Katherine Pizarro-Gutierrez.

 - At least a 3.0 GPA for undergraduate coursework taken after the first 60 hours.
-Advanced Placement (AP) or Dual Enrollment credit that appears on the applicant’s undergraduate transcript should count toward the first 60 credit hours. *
+Advanced Placement (AP) or Dual Enrollment credit that appears on the applicant’s undergraduate transcript should count toward the first 60 credit hours.
+The undergraduate 3.0 GPA minimum may be waived for applicants at the discretion of the admissions committee.
+You can use a GPA calculator to calculate this.

 - Satisfactory English proficiency.
 All international applicants must submit scores from one of the tests listed below: